camunda/camunda-docs-manual/content/update/minor/71-to-72/_index.md

 # Embedded Task Forms

-Embedded form support has been redesigned in Camunda BPM 7.2 and existing forms must be migrated.
+Embedded form support has been redesigned in Camunda Platform 7.2 and existing forms must be migrated.

 > Documentation on embedded forms support in 7.2 can be found in the [Embedded Forms Reference]({{< ref "/reference/embedded-forms/_index.md" >}})